oven-sh/bun/docs/runtime/hot.md

 $ bun test --watch
 ```

 In `--watch` mode, Bun keeps track of all imported files and watches them for changes.
-When a change is detected, Bun restarts the process, preserving the¸ same set of CLI arguments and environment variables used in the initial run.
+When a change is detected, Bun restarts the process, preserving the same set of CLI arguments and environment variables used in the initial run.
 If Bun crashes, `--watch` will attempt to automatically restart the process.

 {% callout %}